croquet/worldcore/README.md

 * Execute these commands one-by-one to get Worldcore (we do not show the output here, only the commands)

-      > cd worldcore/examples/wctest
+      > cd worldcore/tutorials/tutorial1
       > pnpm i
       > pnpm start

   This command will not stop until you press ctrl-c.
 It will continually rebuild files as you edit them.

-* Open http://localhost:1234/ in a web browser to see the "wctest" example app
+* Open http://localhost:1234/ in a web browser to see the "tutorial1" example app

 ## Modify and test Worldcore packages

 To test a locally modified Worldcore package, you need to modify an example's packages to not use the released version on npm, but the version you modified locally.
-E.g. for `wctest`:
+E.g. for `tutorial1`:

-    cd examples/wctest
+    cd tutorials/tutorial1
     pnpm i ../../packages/kernel

-will cause `wctest` to use your locally modified `@croquet/worldcore-kernel` instead.
+will cause `tutorial1` to use your locally modified `@croquet/worldcore-kernel` instead.